HeapSpace/heapcon/content/talks/talk1/index.md

 ---
-title: "Talk #1"
+title: "Talk title loading..."
-description: "Talk #1"
+description: "TBA"
 speaker: "Dmitry Vinnik"
 bio: "Dmitry Vinnik is a Lead Software Engineer at Salesforce and has been passionate about Software Quality since the very beginning of his career.
 He started out as a Quality Engineer, and was able to bring test expertise into his current Software Engineering role to ensure delivery of a high quality product.
 Dmitry is also a Scrum Master focused on making his team more efficient and productive.
 His background involves studying medicine and bioinformatics in addition to software and quality engineering.
 "